readmeio/rdme/documentation/migration-guide.md

 4. **`openapi` has been replaced by `openapi upload`**

    If you previously uploaded API definitions to ReadMe via `rdme openapi`, the command is now `rdme openapi upload`.
 There are now two main updates:
-   - Like `docs upload` above, there is no prompt to select your ReadMe project version if you omit the `--version` flag.
+   - Like the Markdown uploading commands above, there is no prompt to select your ReadMe project version if you omit the `--version` flag.
 It now defaults to `stable` (i.e., your main ReadMe project version).
 This flag has also been renamed to `--branch`.

    - The flag paradigms have been simplified based on community feedback.
 Previously with `openapi`, the `--id` flag was a hexadecimal object ID that required an initial upload to ReadMe, which made it difficult to upsert API definitions and manage many at scale (and workarounds were added after the fact in the form of the `--create` and `--update` flags).
 With `openapi upload`, the `--id` flag has been renamed to `--slug` and is now optional.
 The slug (i.e., the unique identifier for your API definition resource in ReadMe) is inferred from the file path or URL to your API definition.